 All organisation leaders, managers, marketers and audience development and communications staff.

 Register online now to receive alerts and information about videos in our Optimise online marketing video series.

 You can compare how well your online marketing is performing by benchmarking your results against the aggregated results of 38 other local arts organisations.
 You will also be able to set realistic targets and support the case for investment in key areas of online marketing.

 Since March 2012 we have been collecting online marketing data from arts organisations working in a range of artforms and locations.
-This year we welcome The New Zealand Symphony Orchestra, The New Zealand Dance Company, Atamira Dance Company, Touch Compass, and The Basement as new participants.
-This is the first project to collect sector-wide benchmarks relevant to New Zealand arts organisations.

 The programme is a partnership between Creative New Zealand and programme leader The Audience Connection